What is a tracheostomy?

 - If your trach is temporary, once the tube is removed you’ll be given instructions for how to care for the wound.
 The hole should heal in a few days.

-- Medications will be provided in the hospital to help control any pain or discomfort from the procedure or nausea following sedation.
+- Medicine will be provided in the hospital to help control any pain or discomfort from the procedure or nausea following sedation.

 - If your trach is needed for a longer period, you’ll be given instructions for how to manage and care for it.